hamzatlh/Inception/README.md

 7. Environment Configuration:

     Docker Compose supports environment-specific configuration using .env files.
 You can store environment-specific variables in these files and reference them in your docker-compose.yml.

+The ENTRYPOINT specifies a command that will always be executed when the container starts.

+The CMD specifies arguments that will be fed to the ENTRYPOINT.